Samarpitgupta/report/README.md

 ### Gen AI Engine

 The Gen AI Engine module integrates AI capabilities into the application, providing various AI-powered features and functionalities.
-It is currently integrated with Ollama tools API.
+It is currently integrated with **Ollama**.
+This module supports the **Ollama** text generation with **OllamaChatModel**.

 ### Vault